United States v. Students Challenging Regulatory Agency Procedures: Justice Scalia

 In Massachusetts v.
 EPA (2007), neither side had included reference to United States v.
 SCRAP in their briefs before the Supreme Court.
-Sua sponte, Justice Scalia raised SCRAP during Massachusetts' oral argument.
+Sua sponte, Justice Scalia raised SCRAP during Massachusetts's oral argument.
 The Court, through Justice John Paul Stevens, concluded that Massachusetts had standing to challenge EPA's failure to propose regulations to control greenhouse gas emissions from new motor vehicles.
 In response to Chief Justice John Roberts's dissent concerning SCRAP, Justice Stevens affirmed the decision on standing in U.S. v.
 SCRAP.
 Stevens wrote that "Chief Justice Roberts did not, however, disavow [the] portion of Justice Stewart's opinion for the Court," where he expressed his reasoning to support the standing to sue of the law students.
-Justice Stevens also added that it is "quite wrong" to analogize Massachusetts' allegations of harm to a "lawyer's game."
+Justice Stevens also added that it is "quite wrong" to analogize Massachusetts's allegations of harm to a "lawyer's game."

 Chief Justice Roberts' dissenting opinion was devoted largely to standing.
 With specific reference to United States v.
 SCRAP, he wrote that, "Over time, SCRAP became emblematic not of the looseness of Article III standing requirements, but of how utterly manipulable they are if not taken seriously as a matter of judicial self-restraint.
 SCRAP made standing seem a lawyer's game, rather than a fundamental limitation ensuring that courts function as courts and not intrude on the politically accountable branches.
 Today’s decision is SCRAP for a new generation."